fnafworldmodding/fnafworldmodding.github.io/docs/installing-scarlet.md

 5. Press install.
 6. After Scarlet is downloaded, if you havent already, download the IPA you want to install.
 7. Press the Download button on the bottom middle, and Click the + button to add the IPA you want to install.
-8. This should install your app properly, if it doesn't, refer to [Troubleshooting](https://jermification.github.io/troubleshooting/)
+8. This should install your app properly, if it doesn't, refer to [Troubleshooting](https://jermification.github.io/troubleshooting/).
+If Troubleshooting doesn't fix it, join the Discord Server, and ask an Admin for help.